-Our Mission: Introduce Jesus to the People by re-enacting the story of Easter on the streets of Marlborough.
+Our Mission: The Marlborough Passion will introduce Jesus to the People by re-enacting the story of Easter on the streets of Marlborough.

 Ecumenical Project: This was a Christchurch Methodist Church Marlborough production for Marlborough Churches together.
-The core project team were drawn from seven local churches: Christchurch (Methodist), St Mary’s (CofE), St Thomas Moore (Catholic), Friends Meeting House, Marlborough College Chapel, Holy Cross, Ramsbury (Cof E) Highworth Community Church, Swindon (Evangelical).
+The core project team were drawn from seven local churches.
+These were Christchurch (Methodist), St Mary’s (CofE), St Thomas Moore (Catholic), Friends Meeting House, Marlborough College Chapel, Holy Cross, Ramsbury (Cof E) Highworth Community Church, Swindon (Evangelical).

 Schools Involvement: Session Plans developed as part of MCPP were shared with local schools.
 Members of MCPP visited schools and put on assemblies.
 Pupils involved in learning the story of Jesus over the Spring Term.
 Many children made their own costumes and palm leaves using a template and methodology developed by our Stage Manager.
 Parents and pupils invited to see MCPP.
 Two of the schools put on their own mini-passion plays as part of the strategy, for which MCPP Press team facilitated coverage in local and regional media.